✅ Fast compile times

 ✅ Bloat free

-✅ Simple readable code
+✅ Simple and readable code

 ✅ Easy to integrate